Where's Magufuli? Tanzanian leader's absence fuels health concern

 Magufuli has downplayed the threat of COVID-19 in Tanzania and scoffed at global panic.
 He urged Tanzanians to put faith in prayer and homespun remedies such as steam inhalation rather than vaccines, which he said were dangerous and part of a Western conspiracy.

-To the frustration of experts, Tanzania stopped reporting coronavirus data in May last year when it had 509 cases and 21 deaths, according to World Health Organization (WHO) data.
+Tanzania stopped reporting coronavirus data in May last year when it said it had 509 cases and 21 deaths, according to data held at the World Health Organization, which has called on the country to share its information.

+Fuelling concern about a possible hidden epidemic, a top opposition politician on Tanzania’s autonomous Zanzibar archipelago, Seif Sharif Hamad, died last month of what his party said was COVID-19.

-Magufuli was first elected in 2015 and beat Lissu to win re-election last year in the former British colony.
+Magufuli was first elected in 2015 and beat Lissu to win re-election last year.
 He has faced accusations from Western countries and opposition parties of eroding democracy, which he denies.

-He has been out of public view for periods in the past.

-Fuelling concern about a possible hidden epidemic in Tanzania, the first vice president of the island of Zanzibar, Seif Sharif Hamad, died of COVID-19 last month, his party said.
+Magufuli has a history of heart issues, according to a senior Tanzanian medic close to the government who asked not to be identified, and a private security official in Kenya with extensive official contacts in Tanzania.

-Reporting by Duncan Miriri and David Lewis; writing by Andrew Cawthorne; editing by Philippa Fletcher
+Reporting by Duncan Miriri and David Lewis; Writing by Andrew Cawthorne; Editing by Philippa Fletcher and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.